roderickjackson-bradley/socket_io_app/work/w11/d2/01-component-lifecycle-methods/component-lifecycle-methods.md

 At first, it seems like `elapsedTime` is a perfect candidate to be held in the state of  `<GameTimer>` - after all, you always want to lean toward encapsulating related data (state) and behavior together when you can.

-However, if we want `<App>` to be able to persist scores one day (later this week), easily reset the timer when it needs to be reset, etc., `<App>` will need to know what the value of `elapsedTime` is.
+However, soon we will want `<App>` to persist scores, easily reset the timer when it needs to be reset, etc., `<App>` will need to know what the value of `elapsedTime`.

 Okay, so once again, it makes sense to keep state high up in the component hierarchy, in our case, `<App>`.